-Islamic Art Museum Cairo, Egypt, indeed is one of the greatest in the world.
-In fact, it has exceptional collection of rare woodwork and plaster artefacts.
+Islamic Art Museum in Cairo, Egypt, indeed is one of the greatest in the world.
+In fact, the Islamic Art Museum has an exceptional collection of rare woodwork and plaster artifacts.
 Moreover, the museum also has metal, ceramic, glass, crystal, and textile objects of all periods.
 They are from all over the Islamic world.
-Islamic Art Museum Cairo displays about 2,500 artefacts in 25 galleries.
+In fact, the Museum displays about 2,500 artifacts in 25 galleries.
 It houses more than 102,000 objects rest in storage.
 The collection includes indeed rare manuscripts of the Qur’an.
 They have some calligraphy written in silver ink, on pages with elaborate borders.
-Islamic Art Museum Cairo conducted archaeological excavations in Fustat area.
+Moreover, the Islamic Art Museum conducted archaeological excavations in Fustat area.
 Furthermore, it organized many national and international exhibitions.

 The museum closed for renovations in 2003, and re-opened 8 years later, in August 2010.
 The restoration cost was about ten million USD.
 Khedive Ismail approved to establish a museum of Arab Art in the Courtyard of Baybars mosque.
 In fact, it not carried out until 1880.
 It was when Khedive Tawfiq ordered the Ministry of Endowments to set it up.
 Julius Franz was an Austrian Scholar of Hungarian Descent.
 Moreover, he also was the Head of the Technical department at the Awqaf.
 He suggested that the ruined Mosque of Al Hakim to be a provisional seat for the Museum.
 It was in 1881.
 A gallery furnished there in the eastern arcade.
 It consisting of 111 architectural pieces taken from other monuments.

 Further details about Islamic Art Museum in Cairo: